Apollonius14/Aerial_Robotics3D/README.md

 Rev1: May 2018.
 Minimum jerk trajectory generator for a 5-waypoint path, choice of linear and non-linear controllers.

-Rev2: UNDER CONSTRUCTION: generalised n-point trajectory.
+Rev2: May 2018: generalised n-point trajectory.
 ____

 ### Getting Started: